 In addition to the twitching coat and rolling skin, the following occurrences and behaviors are also part of the typical symptoms of rolling skin syndrome in cats:

-- Sudden and unusual changes in behavior in general
+- Sudden and unusual behavioral changes in general

 - Highly sensitive reactions to environmental stimuli (e.g. touch, noise, changes in the environment)